Belmont Stakes: Official song

+Official drink

 Along with the change of song in 1997, the official drink was also changed, from the "White Carnation" to the "Belmont Breeze."
 The New York Times reviewed both cocktails unfavorably, calling the Belmont Breeze "a significant improvement over the nigh undrinkable White Carnation" despite the fact that it "tastes like a refined trashcan punch".
 In 2011, the Belmont Breeze was again changed to the current official drink known as the "Belmont Jewel."

 While the origin of the white carnation as the official flower of the Belmont Stakes is unknown, traditionally, pure white carnations stand for love and luck.
 It takes approximately 700 "select" carnations imported from Colombia to create the 40-pound blanket draped over the winner of the Belmont Stakes.
 The NYRA has long used The Pennock Company, a wholesale florist based in Philadelphia to import the carnations used for the mantle.